-The non-cooperation movement was launched on 1st August 1920 by the Indian National Congress (INC) under the leadership of Mahatma Gandhi.
-It signified a new chapter in the history of Indian freedom struggle.
+The Non-cooperation Movement was launched on 5th September 1920 by the Indian National Congress (INC) under the leadership of Mahatma Gandhi.
+In September 1920, in Congress session in Calcutta, the party introduced the Non-Cooperation programme.
+The period of the non-cooperation movement is taken as September 1920 to February 1922.
+It signified a new chapter in the history of the Indian freedom struggle.

 - The movement was essentially a peaceful and non-violent protest against the British government in India.

 - Indians were asked to relinquish their titles and resign from nominated seats in the local bodies as a mark of protest.

 - People were asked to resign from their government jobs.

 - People were asked to withdraw their children from government-controlled or aided schools and colleges.

 - People were asked to boycott foreign goods and use only Indian-made goods.

 - People were asked to boycott the elections to the legislative councils.

 - People were asked not to serve in the British army.

 - It was also planned that if the above steps did not bring results, people would refuse to pay their taxes.